sxstieber/QATestProject-1/README.md

 # QATestProject
 SDET Test Project

-This is a simple test project designed for you to demonstrate your technical skills in C# .NET MVC.
+This is a simple test project designed for you to demonstrate your technical skills in C# .NET MVC as an SDET tester.
 The setup for this test is pretty simple.
 SPIE has a section of our website that displays the profiles of various SPIE and SPIE-affiliated people.
 This code is the initial development of that profiles section.
 Unfortunately, it has some bugs and missing functionality.

 A project has been added to the solution for unit and functional testing.